-- 1.3.2.1 ASA supports preferential energy allocation for agricultural production and marketing during times of critical energy shortages. - 1.3.2.2 ASA opposes the sale, transfer or other disposal of the federal power marketing administrations, as well as any regulatory or legislative measures that would increase the costs of electricity or impose other artificial cost burdens onto the rates U.S. farmers must now pay for electrical energy. - 1.3.2.3 ASA is opposed to the concept of an energy tax and/or users fee when agriculture is forced to bear a disproportionate share of these costs. - 1.3.2.4 ASA supports legislative action to increase domestic production of petroleum and natural gas to help stabilize further dramatic increases in farm input supply prices.
+- A-73.
+ASA supports preferential energy allocation for agricultural production and marketing during times of critical energy shortages. - A-74.
+ASA opposes the sale, transfer or other disposal of the federal power marketing administrations, as well as any regulatory or legislative measures that would increase the costs of electricity or impose other artificial cost burdens onto the rates U.S. farmers must now pay for electrical energy. - A-75.
+ASA is opposed to the concept of an energy tax and/ or users fee when agriculture is forced to bear a disproportionate share of these costs.

-- 1.3.2.5 ASA supports a comprehensive energy policy which utilizes all current sources, and continues to develop and implement all new sources of domestically produced energy.
-(2015) - 1.3.2.6 ASA supports the routing and construction of pipelines to fully utilize North American Energy Resources.
+- A-76.
+ASA supports legislative action to increase domestic production of petroleum and natural gas to help stabilize further dramatic increases in farm input supply prices. - A-77.
+ASA supports a comprehensive energy policy which utilizes all current sources, and continues to develop and implement all new sources of domestically produced energy.
+(2015) - A-78.
+ASA supports the routing and construction of pipelines to fully utilize North American Energy Resources.
 Routing can, and should be done in a safe and environmentally sustainable way.
-(2015) - 1.3.2.7 ASA recognizes the immense role that agriculture can play in meeting our nation's energy needs.
+(2015) - A-79.
+ASA recognizes the immense role that agriculture can play in meeting our nation's energy needs.
 ASA endorses the goal of securing 25% of the U.S. energy supply from America's farms, forests and rangeland by the Year 2025.
 The benefits to the environment, fuel security and the economic stimulus for rural areas justify the sizable investment in a new energy future.
-ASA supports the 25 x 25 initiative. - 1.3.2.8 ASA supports inclusion of an Energy Title in the Farm Bill that includes specific authorization and funding for the Bioenergy Program for Advanced Biofuels, the Biobased Market Program and the Biodiesel Education Program.
-(2017)
+ASA supports the 25 x 25 initiative. - A-80.
+ASA supports inclusion of an Energy Title in the Farm Bill that includes specific authorization and funding for the Bioenergy Program for Advanced Biofuels, the Bio-based Market Program and the Biodiesel Education Program to support and promote the development and use of biobased products.
+(2018) - A-81.
+ASA asks Congress to allocate funding for and require electrical providers to properly harden the U.S. electrical grid.
+(2018)